5ym/paper/sample.md

     the source document to the path *DIR*, creating it if necessary, and adjust the images references in the document so they point to the extracted files.
-If the source format is a binary container (docx, epub, or odt), the media is extracted from the container and the original filenames are used.
+If the source format is a binary container (pdf, epub, or odt), the media is extracted from the container and the original filenames are used.
 Otherwise the media is read from the file system or downloaded, and new filenames are constructed